tidyverse/readr/README.md

 * Characters are never automatically converted to factors (i.e. no more `stringsAsFactors = FALSE`).

-* Column names are left as is, not munged into valid R identifiers.
+* Column names are left as is, not munged into valid R identifiers (i.e. there is no `check.names = TRUE`).

 * The data frame is given class `c("tbl_df", "tbl", "data.frame")` so if you also use [dplyr](https://github.com/hadley/dplyr/) you'll get an